November 19, 2019

 -Where do you think you might perform it?
 In the West End of London?

-LL: We were about to do it at the Barcelona opera festival last year.
+LL: We were about in to do the Barcelona opera festival last year.
 But, with one thing and another happening with these things, they don't always materialise.
-But, there are though people who are interested.
+But, there are other people that are interested.
 It's possible we might do it in Amsterdam.
-Sorry, not Amsterdam, but another place in Holland.
+Or, sorry, not Amsterdam, but another place in Holland.

 LL: It was really my front room.
 H.O.M.E. is the Headquarters of Musical Evolution.